 - Frequently lectures and recruits in the United States at fundraisers and at anti-Semitic, anti-Israel conclaves

-Functioning as a spokeswoman for the ISM, Arraf clears most ISM communications personally through the organization’s media office; she frequently leads demonstrations in the West Bank and addresses anti-Israel audiences in the United States on behalf of the Palestine Liberation Organization (PLO).
-During her visits to the U.S., she also recruits people to go to the West Bank as ISM “internationals” to interfere with the anti-terrorist activities of the Israeli Defense Forces.
+Arraf served as an ISM organizer from July 2001 through August 2004.
+Functioning also as a spokeswoman for the group, she cleared most ISM communications personally through the organization’s media office; she frequently led demonstrations in the West Bank and addressed anti-Israel audiences in the United States on behalf of the PLO; and during her visits to the U.S. she recruited people to go to the West Bank as ISM “internationals” to interfere with the anti-terrorist activities of the Israeli Defense Forces.

-Two months later, Arraf was arrested when she and other ISM activists tried to enter the Church of the Nativity in Bethlehem to bring supplies to Palestinian terrorists who were holding the clergy and staff as hostages inside.
+In May 2002, Arraf was one of ten international activists who slipped past Israeli security forces and entered Bethlehem's Church of the Nativity to bring supplies to, and act as human shields for, Palestinian terrorists who were holding the clergy and staff as hostages inside.